 Always performed together with an upper blepharoplasty (eyelid lift), this procedure provides only mild lifting and instead stabilizes the eyebrow position to prevent further drooping.

-Dr. Fante uses the eyelid incisions to access the eyebrow area and places internal sutures
+Dr. Fante use the eyelid incisions to access the eyebrow area and places internal sutures

 Depending on the type of brow lift procedure you select, you may need different types of anesthesia, and the recovery times may vary greatly between the different forehead lift techniques.
 Endoscopic and Coronal procedures are almost always performed in an ambulatory surgical center or hospital, while temporal and internal procedures may be performed in our office surgical suite.

-Am I a candidate for a Brow Lift?
+Who Is a Good Candidate for a Brow Lift?

 They’re long-lasting, but of course, we all continue to age as the years go by.
 You’ll look younger and more rested, but your lifestyle and heredity will affect how long the brow lift lasts.